[Unless things change, this is probably the closest I'm getting to a "best of" list this year (well, except this one).]

 So - and aware that I'm standing in the middle of a shiny glass house - what makes a great anthology for me?
 Simply this: I want a compelling reason to read every story.
 That could come from a fantastic theme - something so utterly captivating that I'll read any take on it.
 Or it could be incredible quality - stories that are all so brilliant that I never even consider hitting fast forward.
 Or, best of all, a combination of the two: a theme that's explored as a journey from start to finish, with incredible stories that also feel like they're part of a holistic experience.

-With no further ado or parsing of terms, here are four great anthologies from 2013:
+With no further ado or parsing of terms, here are some great anthologies from 2013:

 We See a Different Frontier (Edited by Fabio Fernandes and Djibril al-Ayad) - I got to review this at length here, but, needless to say, I'm a big fan.
 One of the major themes of the anthology is that these are perspectives that challenge the science fictional 'status quo', a theme that is a) right up my street and b) inherently linked to wanting to read every story.
 In every tale in We See a Different Frontier, anything can happen - and that sense of adventure and excitement alone is worth its placement on this list.
 (Also, J.Y.
 Yang's "Old Domes".)